felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 1. Before beginning the game, give yourself an objective, such as beating your previous best time, finishing before the end of the lunch break, etc.
 1. For added pressure, when the timer is stopped, all words in the crossword must be valid, otherwise the team is disqualified.
-1. Since this is a collaborative game, players are encouraged to help each other, especially when someone seems stuck trying to place their letter during their turn.
-However, if a player wishes to come up with their own solution without help, the other players are encouraged to respect that (even if it feels annoying).
+1. Since this is a CO-OPerative game, players are encouraged to help each other.
+When someone seems stuck trying to place their letter during their turn, if the player holding the letter piece wishes to come up with their own solution without help, the other players *must* respect that (even if it feels annoying).
 1. Players can draw a tile from the Banana Bag before their own turn for a "buffered move".
 They can use it to plan their next move, but they shouldn't announce their letter yet.
 This technique helps when the group is pressed for time.
-1. Players may choose to skip their turn, leave or (re)enter the game at any time.
+1. Players may choose to skip their turn, leave or enter the game at any time.
-1. Outsiders ("the board") who are watching you play can voice their opinions about word legality and game state. **Their feedback is binding, even if players disagree with it.** In our experience, the best use of the board is to ask for their opinion when you are unsure about the legality of a specific word.
+1. Outsiders who are watching you play can voice their opinions about word legality and game state. **Their feedback is binding, even if players disagree with it.** In our experience, the best use of the board is to ask for their opinion when you are unsure about the legality of a specific word.
-1. All official languages are accepted (**this is the best twist by far**).
-Use this to your advantage, as it opens up more combinations of letters.
+1. All official languages are accepted (**this is the best twist by far, and the secret to making this game a hit**).
+Use this to your advantage, as it opens up more valid combinations of letters.
 1. When someone puts down a word you have never seen before, ask for what it means.
 It will help you remember it and it might come in handy in future games.
 Learning is fun!

 # Demonstration